 - Internal participants

-- Tamotsu Adachi, Sustainability Promotion Committee Chairperson and Representative Director and President, CEO of Benesse Holdings; Hiroshi Nishimura, Sustainability Promotion Committee Secretariat Head and Executive Officer, and others
+- Tamotsu Adachi, Sustainability Promotion Committee Chairperson and Representative Director and Chairman, CEO of Benesse Holdings; Hiroshi Nishimura, Sustainability Promotion Committee Secretariat Head and Executive Officer, and others

 - External participants